adamrgolf/Garlium-Mario-Coin-Sound/README.md

 todo
-	-include unconfirmed balances, right now sound only plays once a new balance starts being confirmed -Automatically get garlium exe file name instead of it needing to be Garlium.exe or if different then specified in the .ahk code done todo
+	-include unconfirmed balances, right now sound only plays once a new balance starts being confirmed -Automatically get garlium exe file name instead of it needing to be Garlium.exe or if different then specified in the ini file done todo
 	-save settings to file
 ```